getkub/ansible_docker_splunk/Tutorial.md

 ### Other Things to note
- - Ensure you always run a clean command before you exit.
+ - Ensure you always run docker clean command before you exit.
 Otherwise the docker containers might start automatically in your workstation next time.
+Clean commands examples in `ansible/example_commands.txt`